 According to the CDC, roughly 50% of American adults experience sleep issues.
 If you're one of the millions suffering from sleep deprivation, insomnia, anxiety, or other sleep-related problems, it might be time to consider alternative treatments.
 We suggest talking to your doctor about CBD oil for sleep.
 Cannabis has become the subject of increased scientific study, and many recent reports have found promising answers to the question, "does CBD help with sleep?"
 Here's what we know so far about CBD and sleep:

 Cannabidiol (CBD) is one of the two most prominent chemical compounds in marijuana and hemp.
 Because of the Agriculture Improvement Act of 2018, CBD products derived from hemp that contain less than 0.3% THC are now federally legal.
-This means that, regardless of your state's marijuana laws, you can legally buy and use a variety of CBD products.
+This means that, regardless of your state's marijuana laws, you can legally buy and use a variety of CBD products online or in store.

 Not only has CBD been found by the World Health Organization to not cause dependency or health-related problems, but it has also shown serious potential for treating various conditions and chronic pains, including arthritis inflammation, seizures, post-traumatic stress disorder, epilepsy syndromes, insomnia, and anxiety.
 Additionally, there are very few negative side effects attributed to CBD, which are mostly limited to nausea, fatigue, irritability, and raised levels of other medications.